lindalu/practice/README.md

 # practice
-Where I work on class assignments and dabble
+Where I work on class assignments and dabble.